This course takes you from knowing nothing about Photoshop to having an incredibly good handle on the program in as little time as possible.

 It largely depends on what you need to do with the program.
 For most, what was covered here will be enough.
 For some, this will hopefully have been the sure footed grounding you needed to keep moving forward.

 Hi.
-I work as a full time designer and strive to create absurdly good courses.
+I strive to create absurdly good courses.

 I've flown to 100's of cities to teach classes in subjects including Photoshop, Illustrator, Indesign, Dreamweaver, Fireworks, After Effects, Print Design, Web Design, Visual Effects, and a handful of others.

-To date, I've taught over 150,000 people Photoshop.
+To date, I've taught over a half million people Photoshop.
 The Photoshop course here is a distillation of three years worth of video tutorials, completely redone for the latest version.
 It's an effort to teach you the program in a fun, organized fashion.

 For more on me and to see my work, head to my website.